Take the steps to begin your journey:

 If lockouts become habitual, administrative and/or disciplinary action may be taken and/or the Residential Living & Learning staff may have a new lock put on the door and assess a lock replacement charge to the resident(s).

 Students are encouraged to engrave their Texas Drivers’ License number on their valuables, if possible.
 An engraver is available through the campus police department.

 - Individuals or groups are not permitted to make door-to-door solicitations/announcements.
 Individuals wishing to approach students in University Housing for the purpose of soliciting sales or memberships must have approval from the Director of Residential Living & Learning.
 Students should notify their Residential Leader, Residential Coordinator or Residential Living & Learning immediately if approached by solicitors.

 - All individuals and groups wishing to post/distribute informational materials in University Housing must have the permission to do so from the Director of Residential Living & Learning.
 All materials posted/distributed in Residential Living & Learning facilities must be stamped to verify approval before being dispersed.

 Microfridges (refrigerator-freezer-microwave combinations) are available in every room (except individual rooms in Texan Village Apartments).
+Residents may not provide their own mini-fridge unit without prior approval from the Director for Residential Living & Learning.
 Residents will be responsible for maintaining microfridges in full operational condition and will be responsible for cleaning and defrosting the appliances at the end of each semester.

 Outdoor Cooking Areas